Spatial-Angular Attention Network for Light Field Reconstruction: Problem Analysis and Motivation

-We analyse the reconstruction qualities of two networks with the same structure but different receptive field sizes, as illustrated in Fig. \ref{fig:RF}.
-For a scene with small disparity (about 3 pixels in the demonstrated example), both networks with small receptive field ($27\times27$ pixels) and large receptive field ($53\times53$ pixels) can reconstruct high angular resolution light fields (EPIs) with view consistency, as shown in Fig. \ref{fig:RF}(a) and Fig. \ref{fig:RF}(b).
-However, for a scene with large disparity (about 9 pixels), the network with small receptive field is not able to collect enough information from the corresponding pixels of its center point, as shown clearly at the top of Fig. \ref{fig:RF}(c).
-Note that the actual size of the receptive field can be smaller than its theoretical size~\cite{zhou2015object}.
-Consequently, the reconstructed result suffers from severe aliasing effects, as shown at the bottom of Fig. \ref{fig:RF}(c).
-In comparison, the network with large receptive field can produce high quality result.
-In this example, the input EPIs are stretched along angular dimension for better demonstration.
+We analyse the reconstruction qualities of two networks with the same structure (U-net) and the same number of parameters (around 120K) but different receptive fields, as illustrated in Fig. \ref{fig:RF}.
+For a scene with small disparity (about 3 pixels in the demonstrated example), networks with either small receptive field ($27\times27$ pixels) or large receptive field ($53\times53$ pixels) can reconstruct high angular resolution light fields (EPIs) with view consistency, as shown in Fig. \ref{fig:RF}(a) and Fig. \ref{fig:RF}(b).
+However, for a scene with large disparity (about 9 pixels), the network with small receptive field is not able to collect enough information from corresponding pixels on the epipolar plane, as shown clearly at the top of Fig. \ref{fig:RF}(c).
+Since the actual size of the receptive field can be smaller than its theoretical size~\cite{zhou2015object}, the actual receptive field might not be able to cover the disparity range of the input light field, leading to severe aliasing effects in the reconstructed result, as shown at the bottom of Fig. \ref{fig:RF}(c).
+In contrast, the network with a large receptive field can produce high quality result (Fig. \ref{fig:RF}(d)).

-Due to the limitation of parameter amount, it is intractable to expand the receptive field by stubbornly deepening the network or enlarging the filter size.
-The fundamental idea of the proposed approach is to design a light field reconstruction network that catches the correspondences non-locally across the spatial and angular dimensions of the light field via non-local perception.
-We achieve this with two aspects: 1) a spatial-angular attention module inspired by the non-local attention mechanism~\cite{wang2018non-local, zhang2018self}; and 2) an encoder-decoder network that can reduce the redundancies in the light field so that the non-local perception can be implemented efficiently.
+Due to the limitation of parameter amount, it is intractable to expand the receptive field by \wgc{pursuing a deeper network or a larger filter size}.
+The fundamental idea of our proposed light field reconstruction method is to capture the correspondence non-locally across the spatial and angular dimensions of the light field.
+We achieve this with two features: 1) a spatial-angular attention module that captures non-local correspondence between any two pixels on the epipolar plane; and 2) an encoder-decoder network that reduces the redundancies in the light field to efficiently achieve the non-local perception.